gosom/google-maps-scraper/README.md

         The plugin must be a shared library (a file with .so or .dll extension).
         The plugin must be compiled with the following build tags: go build -buildmode=plugin plugins/example.go.
         Example: If you have your shared library in a folder /home/user/myplugins and it exposesa DummyPrinter symbol the -writer /home/user/myplugins:DummyPrinter
+  -zoom int
+    	Use this to set the zoom level(0-21) for the search and MUST be use with geo parameter -geo string
+    	Use this to set the geo coordinates for the search and MUST be use with zoom parameter(example value '37.7749,-122.4194')

 ```

 ## Using a custom writer